pairshaped/curlingio-docs/docs/club-management/waivers.md

 - **Required waivers** (like liability releases) require typing acceptance text and must be completed to continue registration
 - **Optional waivers** (like photo consent) use simple Accept/Reject buttons and don't block registration, reducing friction while still tracking member preferences

-Waivers are specific to your club and are collected once per season per curler when a curler profile is being created.
+Waivers are specific to your club and are collected once per season per curler when a curler is first registering.
 They are not event specific.

 ## Editing Waivers